-On August 6, honor a great man, a great foundation and a great cause by celebrating Terry Fox Day.
-After discovering a malignant tumor on his knee and undergoing surgery which removed 15 centimeters of his leg, Terry Fox pursued on a cross-Canada run that lasted 143 days and 5,373 kilometers—all to raise money and awareness for cancer.
-So on Terry Fox Day, get involved: run a race, donate money, raise money—however you choose to participate on August 6, just be sure to pay homage to this incredible individual.
+On August 5, honor a great man, a great foundation, and a great cause by celebrating Terry Fox Day.
+After discovering a malignant tumor on his knee and undergoing surgery that removed 15 centimeters of his leg, Terry Fox embarked on a cross-Canada run that lasted 143 days and 5,373 kilometers — all to raise money and awareness for cancer.
+So on Terry Fox Day, get involved: run a race, donate money, raise money — however you choose to participate, just be sure to pay homage to this incredible individual.

 After its success in Canada, the Terry Fox Run launches around the world in the following countries: